gnanas1295/Data-Sonic-CSS/README.md

 - **End-to-End Encryption**: Ensures that messages can only be read by the intended recipient.
 - **OAuth Authentication**: Uses secure OAuth protocol for social media authentication.
 - **Email Verification**: Adds an extra layer of security by verifying users' email addresses.
-- **Session Keys**: Derived using PBKDF2 with a high iteration count to ensure security.

 ## Future Improvements